Safe-DS/API-Editor/package-parser/documentation.md

 Can be found [here](tests/models/test_annotation_models.py).

-For the AnnotationStore and all associated classes there are automatic tests that ensure that the to_json() methods work properly.
+For the `AnnotationStore` and all associated classes there are automatic tests that ensure that the `to_json()` methods work properly.
 For this purpose, a test configuration of the individual classes is created, and their output is then compared against the expected value.

 ### `UsageCountStore`

 Can be found [here](tests/models/test_usages.py).

-For this class there are automatic checks for the In-/ and Output methods, that compare the result against the expected value.
-There are also various tests for every Setter and Getter in which the state of the object is checked after.
+For this class, there are automatic checks for the input and output methods, that compare the actual result against the expected value.
+There are also various tests for every setter and getter in which the state of the object is checked after.

 ### `generate_annotations()`

-The tests can be found [here](tests/commands/generate_annotations/test_generate_annotations.py) and the testdata [here](tests/data).
+The tests can be found [here](tests/commands/generate_annotations/test_generate_annotations.py) and the test data [here](tests/data).

-For this function all subfunctions are tested automatically.
+For this function, all called functions are tested automatically.
 For this purpose, there is test data for each individual getter, for which the output is then compared against the expected value.
-We decided to split the test data and test the sub-functions as standalone, because the implementation of tests for new features would otherwise lead to a process of rechecking all the previous test results.
+We decided to split the test data and test the called functions as standalone, because the implementation of tests for new features would otherwise lead to a process of rechecking and updating all the previous tests and their data.